operand/agency/docs/README.md

 If you send a message to a non-existent agent, it will silently fail.

-If you send a message to a specific agent, but specify a non-existent action, you will receive an `error` message in response.
+If you send a message to an existent agent, but specify a non-existent action, you will receive an `error` message in response.

 Broadcasts which specify a non-existent action are silently ignored, so that